danmills0/danmills0.github.io/publications.md

 # Publications

-Below are my publised papers and preprints, in reverse chronological order, with some out of context figures.
+Below are my published papers and preprints, in reverse chronological order, with some relevant but out of context figures.

 [**Quantum Algorithm Exploration using Application-Oriented Performance Benchmarks**](https://arxiv.org/abs/2402.08985)